 Robert Kahn Fellowship for the Scientific Study of Social Issues

-Doctoral Candidate, Department of Sociology
+Doctoral Candidate, Sociology

 Ronald F. Inglehart Scholarship Fund

-Doctoral Candidate, Department of Political Science
+Doctoral Candidate, Political Science

 Roy Pierce Scholars Fund